simonwep/java-express/README.md

 req.getIp();                      // Returns the client IP-Address
 req.getUserAgent();               // Returns the client user agent req.getURI();                     // Returns the request URI
-req.getAuthorization();           // Returns the request authorization
+req.isFresh();                    // Returns true if the connection is fresh, false otherwise (see code inline-doc) req.isStale();                    // Returns the opposite of req.fresh;
-req.hasAuthorization();           // Check if the request has an authorization req.pipe(OutputStream stream, int buffersize); // Pipe the request body to an outputstream
+req.isSecure();                   // Returns true when the connection is over HTTPS, false otherwise req.isXHR();                      // Returns true if the 'X-Requested-With' header field is 'XMLHttpRequest' req.getProtocol();                // Returns the connection protocol req.getAuthorization();           // Returns the request authorization req.hasAuthorization();           // Check if the request has an authorization req.pipe(OutputStream stream, int buffersize); // Pipe the request body to an outputstream